-Russian tax, currency and customs legislation is subject to frequent changes and varying interpretations.
-Management's interpretation of such legislation in applying it to business transactions of the Group may be challenged by the relevant regional and federal authorities enabled by law to impose fines and penalties.
+Russian tax and customs legislation allows for various interpretations and is subject to frequent changes.
+Management's interpretation of such legislation as applied to the transactions and activities of the Group may be challenged by the relevant regional or federal authorities.